 Step 1 is a one-day examination.
 It is divided into seven 60-minute blocks and administered in one 8-hour testing session.
 The number of questions per block on a given examination form may vary, but will not exceed 40.
 The total number of items on the overall examination form will not exceed 280.

-Practice materials, which include Sample Test Items (PDF) and web-based Tutorial and Practice Test Items, as well as other informational materials, are available at the USMLE website.
+Practice materials, which include an interactive testing experience and tutorial, and sample test items in a PDF document, as well as other informational materials, are available.
 Examinees must also read the USMLE Bulletin of Information.